EssWhyy/DataIsBeautiful-Visualisations/README.md

-# Sven-Assorted-Data-Visuals
+# DataIsBeautiful-Visualisations

-Assorted Data Visuals done in Python, Excel and Tableau
+These are some data visualisations that I made on current trending topics.

-These are some data visualisations that I made on my own from 2019-2020.
+Some of these visuals were posted on r/dataisbeautiful and were upvoted by more than 60k users.

-Tools that I used in these Data visuals include:
+Tools used include:

 - Excel
-- Tableau
+- Python, Pandas, MatPlotLib
-- Python
+- Tableau, Gephi, GraphJS
-- Gephi
+- Photoshop (Minor Refinements, add headings)

-Some sample data visuals:
+## Some sample data visuals

 ![pandemics](https://user-images.githubusercontent.com/39799639/229413552-91ee1f32-6e49-4234-80c4-74bd9d72c989.jpg)

 ![Disney Live Action](https://user-images.githubusercontent.com/39799639/229413506-e506235e-4c1d-4eb8-a1cc-293c9d961689.jpg)